caffeine-suite/caffeine-script/README.md

 CaffeineScript is designed to make programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that empowers you to get the most out of JavaScript.

+CaffeineScript compiles to JavaScript.
+It is for CoffeeScript fans who long for a major update, and it is for JavaScript fans who ache for a language as beautiful on the outside as JavaScript is on the inside.

 ### [CaffeineScript Wiki](https://github.com/shanebdavis/caffeine-script/wiki)

 Go to the [Wiki](https://github.com/shanebdavis/caffeine-script/wiki) for documentation and more.